greole/ginkgo-wiki/Introduction-to-CPP-template-metaprogramming.md

 Implementing `switch`-like control flow in metafunctions
 --------------------------------------------------------

-Explicit specializations is the key to creating advanced metafunctions, as they allow the selection of different implementations depending on the input parameters, making control flow possible in metafunctions.
+Explicit specialization is the key to creating advanced metafunctions, as they allow the selection of different implementations depending on the input parameters, making control flow possible in metafunctions.
 For example, it can be useful to figure out if a template argument is of a certain type (e.g. int).